Facebear-ljx/DOGE/readme.md

-# DOGE: Distance-sensitive Offline rl with better GEneralization
+# DOGE: When Data Geometry Meets Deep Function: Generalizing Offline Reinforcement Learning
-DOGE (https://arxiv.org/abs/2205.11027) is an offline RL method designed from the perspective of generalization performance of deep function approximators.
+DOGE (https://openreview.net/forum?id=lMO7TC7cuuh) is an offline RL method designed from the perspective of generalization performance of deep function approximators.
 DOGE trains a state-conditioned distance function that can be readily plugged into standard actor-critic methods as a policy constraint.
 Simple yet elegant, our algorithm enjoys better generalization compared to state-of-the-art methods on D4RL benchmarks.

 #### Usage
 To install the dependencies, use